jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Book Review

 "[Book Review of Gerald Lang's _Strokes of Luck: A Study in Moral and Political Philosophy_](files/Lang.pdf){:target="_blank"}."
 (2023) _Ethics_, 133(3):429-34.

-## Honors and Awards

-**Hayek Fund for Scholars** (2020, 2021)
-A total of $1,700 in grant funding awarded to provide dissemination support for multiple research projects.A total of $1,700 in grant funding awarded to provide dissemination support for multiple research projects.

-**Mellon/ACLS Dissertation Completion Fellowship** (2019–2020)
-A one-year fellowship awarded to 67 fellows (out of over 1,000 applicants) to support them as they complete their dissertation.

-**Humane Studies Fellowship** (declined)
-A grant awarded to support scholarship on topics relating to classical liberalism and libertarianism.
-Declined because of a conflicting fellowship.

-**CUNY Dissertation Completion Fellowship** (declined)
-A one-year fellowship awarded to select graduate students to support them as they complete their dissertation.
-Declined because of a conflicting fellowship.

-**The Center for Ethics & Global Politics Graduate Fellowship** (2018–2020)
-Awarded to select graduate students who are able to represent the Center and who are doing notable work in political philosophy.

-**Adam Smith Fellowship** (2018–2019)
-A grant awarded to graduate students who participate in a program promoting engagement with classical liberal political economists.

-**Semi-Finalist, Center for Education and Ethics Essay Competition** (2018)
-Awarded to the 10 best essays (out of over 60 submitted) addressing an important issue in educational policy and/or practice.

-**Graduate Student Stipend** (2018, 2016)
-A small grant awarded to graduate students who have a presentation accepted at the American Philosophical Association’s Pacific Division Conference.

-**CUNY University Fellowship** (2014)
-Supplemental grant awarded to select incoming students who demonstrate special philosophical potential.

-**CUNY Graduate Center Fellowship** (2014)
-Five-year fellowship covering tuition, fees, and providing a bi-annual and monthly stipend.

-**W. T. Jones Prize in Philosophy** (2012)
-Recognizes a Pomona College graduating senior who exhibits special talent in the pursuit of philosophy.

 ## Teaching Experience